-Bachelor’s in Financial Services and Bachelor’s in Accounting Information Session
+Bachelor’s in Finance and Bachelor’s in Accounting Information Session

 Kyle Brown: All right, everyone.
 I think we can get started.
 Before we begin, I just want to go over a couple of items and just hit a couple of points.
 First off, participants are in listen-only mode, so if you have any questions throughout the webinar, you can feel free to type into the question and answer box, and we’ll try to address them on the fly, or certainly at the end of the presentation we’ll have a full question and answer session and we can circle back to them.
 We will also send out a link to all the participants with a recording of this webinar so you can go back and view portions of it later, and feel free to save any of this information.
 If you have questions as well that aren’t covered tonight, we’ll make sure that an enrollment advisor connects with you and you get all the information you need.

 Kyle Brown: Just to kind of set the agenda and lay out what we’ll be discussing this evening, so we’ll do some introductions with our panelists first and get you introduced to everyone.
 We’ll share a little bit about Maryville, our background and accreditation, things like that.
 We’ll dive into some program overviews of the Financial Services program and the Accounting program.
 Once we thoroughly get through the programs, we’ll give you a preview of the online learning experience and just some ideas on how we kind of set up the online platform.
 Then we’ll get into the admissions process and requirements, tips and the best ways to get transcripts over to us, and we’ll also definitely touch on tuition and financial aid.
 We’ll wrap up then with the question and answer session that I mentioned before.